devo-ps/pipelines/README.rst

 Prompts
 -------

-You can prompt users to manually input fields when they run the pipeine through the web-UI.
+You can prompt users to manually input fields when they run the pipeline through the web-UI.
 To do this add a ``prompt`` section to your pipeline definition.
 The ``prompt`` fields will **override** the variables from the ``vars`` section.

 .. code-block:: yaml